GoogleChrome/web.dev/src/site/content/en/learn/css/animations/index.md

 {% Img
 src="image/VbAJIREinuYvovrBzzvEyZOpw5w1/pWCGpgzJqJNTBluK5u8S.svg",
-alt="The states of the pulser animation over the 1 second timeframe", width="800", height="340" %}
+alt="The states of the pulser animation over the 1-second timeframe", width="800", height="340" %}

-There's a specific point where each of these animation states start and end.
+There's a specific point where each of these animation states starts and ends.
 You map these out on the timeline with keyframes.

 {% Img